 “This medical condition can make children very ill and put them in the intensive care unit,” said Dr. Christina Johns, pediatrician and senior medical advisor for PM Pediatrics.

 “The good news is that kids can recover if [MIS-C is] caught early.
-But why put your child through that if there is a way that’s so effective at preventing it?”
+But why put your child through that if there is a way that prevents it effectively?”
 Johns said.

 chronic lung disease